sincer- +

 Motto of Calvin Theological Seminary, Grand Rapids, Michigan, USA.

-3. Free of deceit, hypocrisy, or falseness; earnest: "He wrote a sincere apology for his actions."
+3. Free of deceit, hypocrisy, pretense, or falseness; earnest: Henry wrote a sincere apology for his critical statements during the business meeting.

-Several theories have been advanced to explain the derivation of the word sincere, but none has been substantiated!
+Several ideas have been advanced to explain the derivation of the word sincere, but none has been substantiated!

 The most logical attributes the genesis of the word to the Latin sincerus, meaning "pure" or "clean"; but, many etymologists state that sincere is a compounding of sine cera, which means "without wax".

-According to this "folk etymology", in the time of the ancient Romans, devious dealers in marble and pottery would conceal defects in their products by filling the cracks and holes with wax.
+According to this "unverifiable etymology", in the time of the ancient Romans, devious dealers in marble and pottery would conceal defects in their products by filling the cracks and holes with wax and matching marble dust.

 It is unlikely that this is the origin of sincere; at any rate, accepting this theory should alert us to not forget another Latin phrase: caveat emptor!